Optimisation of time-ordered processes in the finite and asymptotic regime: Introduction

-Our article is structured as follows.
-In Section~\ref{sec:examples_intro}, we present three problems in quantum information theory that we will use to illustrate our methods throughout.
-In Section~\ref{sec:sequential}, we introduce the abstract notion of sequential models and show how to optimise them, before applying the optimisation method in Section~\ref{sec:application_finite}.
-In Section~\ref{sec:asymptotics}, we prove that the asymptotic behaviour of sequential models cannot be approximated in general.
-We also introduce a heuristic to tackle asymptotic problems, which we apply in Section~\ref{sec:asymptotics_examples}.
+Our paper is structured as follows.
+In Sec.~\ref{sec:examples_intro}, we present three problems in quantum information theory that we will use to illustrate our methods throughout.
+In Sec.~\ref{sec:sequential}, we introduce the abstract notion of sequential models and show how to optimize them, before applying the optimization method in Sec.~\ref{sec:application_finite}.
+In Sec.~\ref{sec:asymptotics}, we prove that the asymptotic behavior of sequential models cannot be approximated in general.
+We also introduce a heuristic to tackle asymptotic problems, which we apply in Sec.~\ref{sec:asymptotics_examples}.
 In section \ref{sec:policies}, we pose the problem of policy optimization and show how to compute the gradient of the upper bounds derived in section \ref{sec:sequential}, over the parameters of the policy.
 We use gradient methods to solve a policy optimization problem in section \ref{sec:magic}.
-Finally, we present our conclusions in Section~\ref{sec:conclusion}.
+Finally, we present our conclusions in Sec.~\ref{sec:conclusion}.